Motala11/CICD/CI-CD_pipeline.md

 ![alt text](images-cicd/ci-vs-cd.png)

+### Job Overview
+This section will provide an overview of the jobs we are creating in the following section.
+#### Job 1: Testing Sparta App
+Here, we will be connecting our Github Repo to Jenkins, whilst running a test that our `npm install` functions as intended, in the `app` folder.
+#### Job 2: Merging dev branch and main branch IF Job 1 is successful.
+Once Job 1 has passed the tests and we know it functions as intended, we will merge the dev branch with the main branch, which ensures there are no conflicts and the merge only occurs IF Job 1 is successful.
+#### Job 3: CD of deploying main branch to production.

 ### How to create a Jenkins project

 A Jenkins project refers to a specific task or job configured within Jenkins, which is an open-source automation server used for continuous integration and continuous delivery (CI/CD) of software projects.